MichelleKendall/MichelleKendall.github.io/_posts/2020-05-29-interpreting-covid19-antibody-tests.md

 ## What does "having antibodies" mean?

-To the best of my knowledge, there are no clear answers at the time of writing (28th May 2020) to the questions:
+At the time of writing (29th May 2020) and to the best of my knowledge, there are no clear answers to the questions:
 1. Does having antibodies mean you are immune?
 2. How long does immunity last?
 3. If you have antibodies, can you still be a carrier of the disease?